simplicitesoftware/docker/README.md

 It uses Apache Tomcat as the Java application server and an embedded HSQLDB engine as the database.
 Within the container Apache Tomcat is configured to have only the `8080` HTTP connector exposed.

-The current versions of the included components are:

-- Apache Tomcat 8.0.33
-- HSQLDB 2.3.2

 Get
 ---